【Commutan Fukushima】From recovery to future growth. Enjoy learning about the Fukushima environment and sustainable development goals (SDGs).

 Commutan Fukushima

-▲Adjust your face position, then smile for the camera.
+▲Line up your face and give a smile for the camera!

 Commutan Fukushima